indigo-dc/oidc-agent/gitbook/README.md

 oidc tokens.

 The agent initially does not have any account configurations loaded.
 You can load an account configuration by using oidc-add.
-Multiple accounts configurations may be loaded in oidc-agent concurrently.  oidc-add is also used to remove a loaded configuration from oidc-agent. oidc-gen is used to initially generate an account configurations file [(Help for different
+Multiple account configurations may be loaded in oidc-agent concurrently.  oidc-add is also used to remove a loaded configuration from oidc-agent. oidc-gen is used to initially generate an account configurations file [(Help for different